© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffridd Newydd, Stone Circle c.600m NW of is a scheduled monument protected by Cadw under reference CD234.
 View the official record →

-Ffridd Newydd is a Neolithic or Bronze Age stone circle situated approximately 600 metres north-west of Ffridd Newydd in Ceredigion, Wales.
+Ffridd Newydd Stone Circle is a Neolithic or Bronze Age ritual monument located approximately 600 metres north-west of Ffridd Newydd in Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD234.

 Ffridd Newydd, Stone Circle c.600m NW of dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffridd Newydd, Stone Circle c.600m NW of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD234.